 Sprout's building is located in Panama Pacifico, Panama and it is comprised of both a two-level open office concept as well as a warehouse designed for large-scale manufacturer, quality assurance, packaging, and shipping of Sprout AI directly to the Panama Canal.
 The total building occupies 37,500 sq. ft (3,500 sq.m.).

-Management regularly assesses the right-of-use asset for impairment indicators and has determined that no impairment is required for the period ended January 31, 2022 (October 31, 2020 - \$Nil).
+Management regularly assesses the right-of-use asset for impairment indicators and has determined that no impairment is required for the year ended January 31, 2023 (2022 - \$Nil).

 9. PROPERTY AND EQUIPMENT